 In 2014 Ms. Cheng received the highest honor awarded for early childhood education in China.
 She received this award from the President of China.
 In the 15 years that she has been working to refine her approach, thousands of teachers and administrators from across China have visited her schools to learn from her successes.
 Elementary school teachers in Anji are finding that the children entering their classrooms are highly engaged, that they have concrete, first-hand experiences that support the abstract concepts they are expected to learn and that they are adept at cooperation, self-initiated learning and that they are highly creative.

 When we consider what we want our babies and toddlers and kids to be in a few years time, is it stationary test-takers, adept receivers of standardized knowledge?
 Or do we want compassionate, joyous, engaged, creative and curious citizens?
 As foreign as it might seem, this approach, Anji Play, is founded on deeply-rooted trust in our children.
-It is, at its core, a movement of love, risk, joy and reflection.
+It is, at its core, a movement of love, risk, joy, engagement and reflection.
 We owe it to our children, to ourselves, to our societies and to the world to embrace these core principles.
 They are non-denominational, they are not based on wild theories and conjecture, they are not culturally specific.
 They are fundamental and powerful.
 The time has come for a movement of 21st century early childhood education.